shubhamk0027/MockServer/README.md

 11. Don't forget to delete both the logs after the development process is over.

-12. All the data, payload, and the requests must be in JSON format.
+12. All the data, payloadResponse, and the requests must be in JSON format.
 Other content types are not supported

 #### Also as of now